Introduction to Cagliari

 Accommodations in Cagliari

-Cagliari offers a range of accommodations to suit every budget:
+Cagliari offers a variety of accommodations to suit different budgets:

-- Luxury Hotels: Experience top-notch service at hotels like Hotel Regina Margherita or Falkensteiner Resort Capo Boi.
+- Luxury Hotels: Enjoy premium service at places like Hotel Regina Margherita or Falkensteiner Resort Capo Boi.

-- Mid-Range Options: Consider hotels like Hotel Flora or Hotel Villa Fanny for comfort without breaking the bank.
+- Mid-Range Options: Comfortable stays at Hotel Flora or Hotel Villa Fanny provide good value.

-- B&Bs and Guesthouses: For a more intimate experience, explore the charming B&Bs scattered throughout the city.
+- B&Bs and Guesthouses: For a more intimate experience, explore the charming B&Bs throughout the city.

 Conclusion